olgaemms/davidemms.github.io/_posts/2019-10-19-alternative-ways-of-getting-OrthoFinder.md

 ## OrthoFinder on Linux

-On Linux the easiest way to get OrthoFinder is to download the latest release package from [github](https://github.com/davidemms/OrthoFinder/releases) as described here: [Downloading and checking OrthoFinder]({% post_url 2019-09-18-downloading-and-checking-orthofinder %}).
+On Linux the easiest way to get OrthoFinder is to download the latest release package from [github](https://github.com/davidemms/OrthoFinder/releases) as described here: [Downloading and running OrthoFinder]({% post_url 2019-09-18-downloading-and-running-orthofinder %}).
 This contains everything that's required in a single package, so you don't need to install anything.

 ## OrthoFinder on Windows